catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 ## SUFR (Sulfur)
 Burns quickly into a blue flame.
 Melts at 115.2 C. Turns into CAUS when near fire, turns into ACID when mixed with GLOW and turns into GUN when mixed with BCOL.
+Kills ANT and BCTR.
+SUFR + NEUT -> PHSP

 ## H2O2 (Hydrogen Peroxide)
 Explosive fuel.
 Kills BCTR and VIRS (Deletes it completely).
 Deadly to STKM.
 Freezes at -0.4 C and boils at 150.2 C. Mix with